 Cats are not small dogs!
 As such we recognise that a trip to the vets is often a very stressful experience for your feline family members.
-We have a number of special facilities specifically designed for cats and kittens from a separate waiting area, a separate cat ward with cat friendly kennels and the use of Feliway pheromone products to make a visit as happy as possible.
+Swaffham Vets has been recognised as a Gold Standard Cat Friendly Clinic by the International Society of Feline Medicine.
+We have a number of special facilities specifically designed for cats and kittens from a separate waiting area, a separate cat ward with cat friendly kennels and the use of Feliway pheromone products to make a visit as stress free and comfortable as possible.

 Click the links below for more information on cat care and the services we offer.